TwigGlenn4/ore_info/README.md

 Any mod that adds ores to the game should be shown, and the ores are ordered alphabetically within each mod.

 ### Minetest
-This mod has been tested on the 5.0.0 update.
+This mod has been tested on minetest 5.0.0 and 5.6.1.
 It might work on other versions but I cannot guarantee compatibility.

 ## License